antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 The scatter plot in the central diagram shows the mRNA expression values of MYCN for all tumors of the 88 patients, next to each other.
 The samples are ordered according to increasing MYCN expression.

 - The expression is given on a log scale by default.
-To switch to a linear scale, scroll down to the Adjustable Settings box under th eplot.
+To switch to a linear scale, scroll down to the Adjustable Settings box under the plot.
 In the field **Transformation**, select *None* and click **Submit**.
-- Directly underneath the plot, tracks of this dataset are shown, with the values color codes.
+- Directly underneath the plot the tracks of this dataset are shown with their values color coded.
 You can see the tracks for e.g. agegroup, INSS stage and MYCN amp(lification).
 Hover with your mouse over the different blocks.

 The track mycn_amp shows which samples have MYCN amplification.